 Another way to boost the value of each Chase point is to own two or more Chase credit cards that earn Ultimate Reward points.
 This strategy allows you to accumulate the most points possible per purchase.
 The base earning rate for all Chase credit cards is 1 point per $1 spent on purchases and reward select spending behaviors with bonus points.

-- Freedom: 5 points on select categories on the first $1500 in purchases per quarter & 1 point on all additional purchases.
+- Freedom Flex: 5 points on select categories on the first $1500 in purchases per quarter & 1 point on all additional purchases.

-- Freedom Unlimited: 3 points on up to $20k spent within a year of account opening, then 1.5 points earned on all purchases
+- Freedom Unlimited: 5 points on travel, 3 points on dining and drugstore purchases, 1.5 points earned on all other purchases

 - Chase Sapphire Preferred: 2 points on all travel & dining purchases

 The Chase Freedom and Freedom Unlimited cards do not charge an annual fee.
 They also restrict the redemption options for the Ultimate Rewards points as a result.
 A simple runaround is to own a combination of the Freedom, Sapphire, or Ink products.
 This way, you’ll be able to maximize your earning and redemption values.

 The most affordable way is to choose either Sapphire or Ink products.
 Use the fee-free Freedom to earn 5 points on the bonus categories.
 Or, you can use the Freedom Unlimited to earn at least 1.5%.